Reel-to-reel audio tape recording: Electromagnetic recording and playback

 Magnetic-tape tape recorders record sound by magnetizing particles of ferromagnetic material, typically iron oxide (rust), coated on thin ribbons of plastic tape (or, originally, fragile paper tape).
-The tape coating is magnetized by dragging it over the surface of a small recording head (typically the size of a sugar cube) which contains an electro-magnetic coil.
+The tape coating is magnetized by dragging it over the surface of a small recording head (typically the size of a sugar cube), which contains an electromagnetic coil.

 In record mode, the coil becomes an electro-magnet, generating a magnetic field varying with electric current supplied by a low-power amplifier attached to an audio source such as a microphone.
 As the tape moves over the recording head, the head's magnetic field varies with the sound thus varying the magnetism on the passing particles of metal oxide on the tape.

-In playback mode, the recording head becomes a playback head and senses the magnetism of the metallic particles on the tape as the tape was pulled across the head.
-The head's electromagnet coil translates the varying magnetism into electrical signals which were sent to another amplifier circuit that can power a speaker or headphones, making the recorded sound audible.
+In playback mode, the recording head becomes a playback head and senses the magnetism of the metallic particles on the tape as the tape is pulled across the head.
+The head's electromagnet coil translates the varying magnetism into electrical signals, which are sent to another amplifier circuit that can power a speaker or headphones, making the recorded sound audible.

-More elaborate systems, especially those for professional use, have often been equipped with multiple, separate but adjacent heads, such as a three-head system that uses one head for record, another for playback, and a third for erasing (demagnetizing) the tape.
+More elaborate systems, especially those for professional use, have often been equipped with multiple, separate but adjacent heads, such as a three-head system that uses one head for recording, another for playback, and a third for erasing (demagnetizing) the tape.
 Some may even have multiple record and/or playback heads, for separate tracks or opposite directions of record and/or playback.